clanfear/SOC371/docs/syllabus.md

 #### Participation

-Students are expected to complete readings and engage in discussion.
-Given the disruption presented by COVID-19, alternate evaluation is possible for students unable to attend one or more synchronous lectures.
-Students must contact the instructor prior to absences to be considered for alternate evaluation below.
-Alternate evaluation *must not exceed 500 words* and should contain *for each reading*:
+Students are expected to complete readings and engage in discussion during sections.
+Given the disruption presented by COVID-19, alternate evaluation is possible for students unable to attend one or more synchronous section meetings.
+Alternate evaluation takes the form of reading responses which *must not exceed 500 words* and should contain *for each reading*:

 1. A basic summary of the reading
 2. And one or both of: